 Michigan Law has a distinguished body of alumni in Italy, many of whom play leading roles in the Italian legal, academic, and business community.
 In recognition of the value the LLM year in Ann Arbor had for them, they have generously contributed to a scholarship fund to help future applicants, who completed their primary legal studies in Italy, to finance their LLM year at Michigan Law.

-Providing up to $20,000 to pursue a Master of Laws degree, the scholarship will be available beginning in the 2013–2014 academic year.
+The Italian Alumni Law Fellowship provides up to $20,000 for the LL.M. program every year.
 Recipients are selected by the Law School on the basis of merit as determined through the admissions process.
 Eligible admitted students will automatically be considered for the Italian Alumni Law Fellowship based on the information provided in their application to the advanced degree law programs.
 Applicants do not need to fulfill any additional requirements.

 Note that typically, the application deadlines for fellowships and scholarship are significantly earlier than law school deadlines.
 We recommend researching and applying at the latest during the summer before the law school application season.

 The following are a few examples of sources of funding for advanced graduate degree students and/or research scholars.